 - tingling mouth

-asthma, eczema and hay fever symptoms – these symptoms might be worse than usual.
+eczema, hay fever or asthma symptoms – these symptoms might be worse than usual

-If you think your child is having a mild to moderate allergic reaction, it’s appropriate to give your child a dose of antihistamine (in tablet or syrup form).
+If you think your child is having a mild to moderate allergic reaction, you can give your child a dose of antihistamine.

-In fact, having an antihistamine in your home’s first aid kit is a good idea – this way, it’s handy when you need it.
-It’s a good idea to use one that won’t make your child sleepy (non-sedating).
+In fact, having an antihistamine in your home’s first aid kit is a good idea.
+It’s also a good idea to use a less sedating antihistamine so it won’t make your child sleepy.
 Syrup is a good alternative if your child can’t swallow or doesn’t like tablets.

 Mild and moderate allergic reactions are common, but deaths from allergic reactions are rare.
-Deaths are usually caused by a delay in the person receiving life-saving medication to the person having the reaction.
+Deaths can happen when there’s a delay in giving life-saving medication to the person having the reaction.

-Reactions to vaccinations at the site where they’re injected are common and usually include pain, swelling at the injection site and mild fever.
+Reactions to vaccinations at the site where they’re injected are common and usually include pain and swelling.
+Your child might also get a mild fever.
 True allergic reactions to vaccines are very rare.

 Dust mite allergy

-Dust mites are found in almost every Australian home.
+Dust mites live in almost every Australian home.
 They’re tiny bugs that eat flakes of skin and mould.
 They live in warm, moist places like mattresses, pillows, soft toys, soft furnishings and carpet.

-The usual symptoms of dust mite allergy include hay fever – sneezing, itchy eyes, eczema, blocked or runny nose and asthma.
-If your child’s nose gets blocked, she might snore.
+The usual symptoms of dust mite allergy include hay fever, eczema and asthma.
+Also, if your child’s nose gets blocked, she might snore.
 Dust mite allergy usually doesn’t cause hives.

 You can’t get rid of all of the dust mites in your home, but you can reduce their numbers and get rid of the allergens they produce.
-The most important place to focus is your child’s bed and bedroom, where you can reduce dust mites by:
+It’s best to focus on your child’s bed and bedroom, where you can reduce dust mites by: